Adults ages 18 and older can apply in person for an adult library card.

 Teachers can obtain a library card with proof of employment with the South Lyon School District.

 Non-Residents can obtain a library card for $130/family/year.
+Click here for more information and frequently asked questions.

 Families who live in Lyon Township can purchase a "Summer Pass" for $32.50 per family from June 1 - August 31.
 A valid library card from your home library, the Lyon Township Public Library is necessary.